-Unlike other jewellery brands that may use famous people to promote their brands, it always focuses on its design integrity, never on "flash."
-It is noteworthy that the equally iconic founder of the company that owns it today, Dr Anton Rupert of Richemont, always placed product integrity central in any brand story, from Peter Stuyvesant to Rothmans.
+Unlike other jewelry brands that may use famous people to promote their brands (TAG and many others), Cartier always focuses on its design integrity, never on "flash".
+It is noteworthy that the equally iconic founder of the company that owns it today (Richemont), Dr Anton Rupert, always placed product integrity central in any brand story, from Peter Stuyvesant to Rothmans.
 This means the focus is always on what makes these products unique, yet it is never boring.
 The brand also "owns" its unique placement in print media: it is always in the front or the back of the magazine, similar to what brands like Rothmans used to do.

-Its "flash" is created through the support it enjoys amongst significant people around the world, so it is authentic flash.
+Its "flash" gets created through the support it enjoys amongst significant people around the world, so it is authentic flash.
 You just need to be seen in a few significant places, to make the right statement - even better if it is unrehearsed.